Eejain/eejain.com/content/_index.md

 <div data-badge-details="right" data-badge-type="donut" data-doi="10.1016/j.compedu.2020.104100" data-hide-no-mentions="true" class="altmetric-embed"></div>

-I am a researcher deeply interested in understanding teachers' cognitive and emotional experience in the classroom.

-I conduct experiments in both physical and virtual reality and work with a diverse set of data sources that go beyond the teachers' visible behaviors and self-reports, such as their eye movements, heart rates, and physical movement.
+I'm deeply interested in teachers' cognitive and emotional experience in the classroom.
+Therefore, I run experiments in both physical and virtual reality and work with a diverse set of data sources that go beyond the teachers' visible behaviors and self-reports, such as their eye movements, heart rates, and physical movement.

 I worked and studied in University of Michigan and am currently a postdoc at the University of Potsdam and Kiel University in Germany.